cwi-dis/zandbak-orchestrator/README.md

 to inspect the current state tree and log messages through a web interface.
 The debugging interface can be accessed by opening `http://localhost:8090/admin` (or whatever host/port the Orchestrator is running on) in a web browser.

+Leaving these environment variables unset disables the web admin interface.